marcdejesus/Senior-Design-Group4/README.md

 Unity Version: Unity 2022.3.33f1

+How to use/edit:

+1) Create a 2D Unity Mobile project.

-Make sure that you have iOS support in File>Build Settings>iOS Download Assets folder and place it in a 2D Unity Mobile build.
+2) Make sure that you have iOS support in File>Build Settings>iOS

+3) Download the Assets folder and place it in your project.

+4) When committing changes, copy and paste your Assets folder.